San Biagio di Callalta: Modern Era

 The territory was administered by the Republic of Venice until its fall of May 12, 1797.
 After the signing of the Treaty of Campo Formio and the assignment of the territory to Austria, the area was part of the Habsburg Empire.
 The territory remained (more or less) under Austrian sovereignty until the outcome of the Third War of Italian Independence, when the Armistice of Cormons transferred the Veneto to the Kingdom of Italy which was ratified with the signing of the Treaty of Vienna (1866) on October 3, 1866.

-San Biagio was affected by the consequences of the outbreak of the First world war especially after the Battle of Caporetto in 1917.
+San Biagio was affected by the consequences of the outbreak of the First World War especially after the Battle of Caporetto in 1917.
 Then the front line moved to the Piave River and forced the people of the area to exit to the Po Valley while the Austro-Hungarian armed forces bombarded their home territory causing considerable damage.

 The involvement reached its peak, when in June 1918, the Battle of the Solstice was fought here.
 This was the last great offensive launched by the Austro-Hungarians during the conflict and the Italian Army held, turning the tide of the war.
-To commemorate the tragic event, the ossuary of Fagarè was erected, along the Callalta Road, where the Austro-Hungarian troops reached their furthest advance.
+To commemorate the tragic event, the ossuary of Fagaré was erected, along the Callalta Road, where the Austro-Hungarian troops reached their furthest advance.
 The ossuary contains two famous quotations: